hexagontk/hexagon/port_http_server/README.md

 # Module port_http_server

-This port's purpose is to develop HTTP server processes (REST services or Web applications).
+This port's purpose is to develop HTTP servers (REST services or Web applications).
 It defines a DSL to declare HTTP request handlers.

-Adapters implementing this port are responsible of transforming the DSL to a runtime.
+Adapters implementing this port are responsible of transforming the DSL into a runtime.
 And allows you to switch implementations without changing the service.

-The [hexagon_web] module provides utilities on top of this port for Web application development (like template helpers).
+The [hexagon_web] module provides utilities on top of this port for Web application development (like templates helpers).

 [hexagon_web]: /hexagon_web

 ### Server

-A server is a process listening to HTTP requests in a TCP port.
+A server is a process listening to HTTP requests on a TCP port.

-You can run multiple ones on different ports at the same time (this is useful to test many microservices at the same time).
+You can run multiple ones on different ports at the same time (this can be useful to test many microservices at the same time).

 The server can be configured with different properties.
 If you do not provide a value for them, they